zoekirsh/react-static-components-lab/README.md

 ## Instructions

-In this lab, we will be rendering a few children components in our top-most
+In this lab, we will be rendering a few children components in our top-most component, `App`.
-component: `App`.
 All of our work will be done in `src/App.js`, the rest of the components/source files shouldn't need any alterations.

 Begin with `npm install`.
 Examine what is rendering in the browser